logscape/ciscoapp/README.md

 ## Installation

+It is recommended to use Logscape Syslog Server to monitor your Cisco Devices.
+If your data is deleted if the device, the logs will remain in Logscape.

-1. To monitor CiscoASA devices point your devices to the Logscape's Syslog Server
+1. To monitor CiscoASA devices create a datasource that points to your log data or point your Cisco devices to Logscape's Syslog Server

 	tcp MANAGER:1468
 	udp MANAGER:1514